vProspect/vProspect/README.md

 ## Notes

 `vProspect` works using server-sided validation.
 It leverages the weakness that desync exploiters interact with something the server can see at anytime. vProspect modifies bytecode inside Roblox to create a lua environment.
 The downside is that vProspect will not work if roblox updates.
 You will need to wait until *I* or a contributor pushes an update.
 As of 1/10/2026, this tool is currently **NOT** bannable.
+When using third-party antivirus software such as malwarebytes, it is required to explicitly allow both `Retrograde.dll` and `VisualProspect.exe` to avoid false positives.
+On each release, specific files are sent to microsoft to validate and remove false detections.
+Thus windows defender will not flag this software as malicious.

 ### Contributors